-Total fund balances- governmental funds \$ 580,894 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities 2,722,103 are not financial resources and therefore are not reported in the funds Long term liabilities - liabilities are not due and payable in the current period and are not reported in the funds: Bonds and notes payable (2,266,698) Unamortized bond discounts 2,538 Unamortized bond premium (136,888) Unamortized loss on advance refunding of debt 985 Total bonds and notes payable (2,400,063) Certain assets and liabilities reported in governmental activities are not financial resources and therefore are not reported in the funds: Matured Notes and Bonds payable accrual at the fund level 87,014 Compensated absences (59,323) Matured Interest payable (3,562) Estimated liability for self insured losses-current (23,838) Estimated liability for self insured losses-long-term (79,045) Other post employment benefits (OPEB) liability (50,039) Accrued liability for pollution remediation (163,919) Amounts due to independent agencies or other governments (13,567) Amounts earned but not available 180 Total (306,099) Internal service funds are used by management to charge the costs of certain activities, such as fleet maintenance and insurance, to individual funds.
-The Capital Assets and Long term liabilities are consolidated with the governmental funds on an entity-wide to This amount represents the net of Current Assets and Current Liabilities of the Interna Service Funds. oasis.
-214,585 Net position of governmental activities \$ 811,420 Exception - The City deposits amounts in debt service funds to pay unmatured payables early in the following year.
+Total fund balances- governmental funds \$ 580,894 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities 2,722,103 are not financial resources and therefore are not reported in the funds Long term liabilities - liabilities are not due and payable in the current period and are not reported in the funds: Bonds and notes payable (2,266,698) Unamortized bond discounts 2,538 Unamortized bond premium (136,888) Unamortized loss on advance refunding of debt 985 Total bonds and notes payable (2,400,063) Certain assets and liabilities reported in governmental activities are not financial resources and therefore are not reported in the funds: Matured Notes and Bonds payable accrual at the fund level 87,014 Compensated absences (59,323) Matured Interest payable (3,562) Estimated liability for self insured losses-current (23,838) Estimated liability for self insured losses-long-term (79,045) Other post employment benefits (OPEB) liability (50,039) Accrued liability for pollution remediation (163,919) Amounts due to independent agencies or other governments (13,567) Amounts earned but not available 180 Total (306,099) Internal service funds are used by management to charge the costs of certain activities such as fleet maintenance and insurance, to individual funds.
+The Capital Assets and Long term liabilities are consolidated with the governmental funds on an entity-wide This amount represents the net of Current Assets and Current Liabilities of the Interna basis.
+Service Funds.
+41 214,585 Net position of governmental activities \$ 811,420 Exception - The City deposits amounts in debt service funds to pay unmatured Exception - The City deposits anothers in debt service funds to pay unmatured payables early in the following year.